 Taken from the Tompkins Square release, Gentle Wilderness.

 Surf duo Jan & Dean’s “comedy” album was intended as a contractual obligation, an unfunny joke that was rightly rejected, yet bowdlerized by their label after Jan Berry’s near-fatal car accident.
 Fifty-one years later, this reissue presents the album as it was meant to be heard.

-Taken from the forthcoming Kill Rock Stars release, Change.
+Taken from the Rock Candy Records release, For Madmen Only.

 The duo Wendy Melvoin and Lisa Coleman’s third album was a sophisticated pop album that should have been their entrée to a wider audience.
 This deluxe reissue of Eroica proves the album has stood the test of time.